wavefrontHQ/docs/pages/doc/logging_log_browser.md

 If you notice anomalies on your metrics charts or see that a service on the application map has large latency value, use the Logs Browser to troubleshoot your issues.

+{% include note.html content="Only users with the [**Logs** permission](permissions_overview.html) can view the Logs Browser."%}

 ## Get Started with the Logs Browser

 The Logs Browser supports in-depth exploration of your logs.
-You can zoom into a time window, and you can filter and search your logs, so that you see exactly what you're interested in.
+As a user with the **Logs** permission, you can zoom into a time window, and you can filter and search your logs, so that you see exactly what you're interested in.

 To use the Logs Browser:

 1. Configure your application and the log shipper to [send logs to Tanzu Observability](logging_send_logs.html).
-1. In a web browser, log in to your Wavefront instance.
+1. In a web browser, log in to your Wavefront instance as user with the **Logs** permission.
 1. On the toolbar, click **Logs (Beta)**.

 On the Logs Browser, you can filter and examine logs for a selected period.